phpmyadmin/phpmyadmin/faq.rst

   Coordinates are relative; your diagram will be automatically scaled to fit the page.
 When initially placing tables on the page, just pick any coordinates -- say, 50x50.
-After clicking Save, you can then use the to position the element correctly.
+After clicking Save, you can then use the :ref:`wysiwyg` to position the element correctly.
 * When you'd like to look at your :abbr:`PDF (Portable Document Format)`, first be sure to click the Save button beneath the list of tables and coordinates, to save any changes you made there.
 Then